inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 ```
 docker ps | grep "mod-" | wc
-  62
+  65
 ```
-The above number applies if you had installed a complete platform of Nolana.
+The above number applies if you had installed a complete platform of Orchid, previously.

 Retrieve the list of modules which are now being enabled for your tenant (just for your information):